fermarsan/vly/README.md

-# VLY will be a port of PLY/SLY parser on vlang
+# VLY will be a port of PLY / SLY parser on vlang

-This repository contains the initial idea of implementing a port of Python's PLY/SLY parsers/lexers on vlang.
+This repository contains the initial idea of implementing a port of Python's [PLY](https://ply.readthedocs.io/en/latest/ply.html#an-example) / [SLY](https://sly.readthedocs.io/en/latest/sly.html) parsers/lexers on vlang.

 VLY pretends to implement parser/lexers like this calculator example: